The Whiffenpoofs: In popular culture

-In the 1952 film Road to Bali from Paramount Pictures, starring Bob Hope, Bing Crosby and Dorothy Lamour, there is a scene in the beginning where Hope and Crosby find themselves in front of a herd of sheep.
+In the 1952 film Road to Bali from Paramount Pictures, starring Bob Hope, Bing Crosby, and Dorothy Lamour, Hope and Crosby find themselves in front of a herd of sheep.
 They sing the first part of the song's chorus with the special effect sheep "choir" adding the ending "Baa!, Baa!, Baa!"
 Crosby remarks, "That was helpful, wasn't it?" and Hope retorts, "Fred Waring must have played through here", referring to Bing's hit single of the tune, which was backed by Waring and his Glee Club.

+The song is referenced in Donna Tartt's 1992 novel The Secret History.

 The melody is the opening theme of the 1975 television series Baa Baa Black Sheep, a fictionalization of the World War II wartime exploits of the United States Marine Corps Marine Fighter Squadron VMF-214, ancestor of the Corps's present-day VMA-214 "Black Sheep" Squadron.
-"The Whiffenpoof Song" has long been associated with the VMA-214.
+"The Whiffenpoof Song" has long been associated with VMA-214.
 One of the squadron's members, Paul "Moon" Mullen, adapted "The Whiffenpoof Song" for the squadron's use.
 The squadron's badge features a gamboling black lamb that refers back to the song.

-The Whiffenpoofs can be heard singing it in the 2006 movie The Good Shepherd, in the scene where Matt Damon's son tells him he wants to join the CIA.
+The Whiffenpoofs can be heard singing in the background in the 2006 movie The Good Shepherd, in the scene where Matt Damon's character can be seen looking at the pictures in the Skull and Bones tomb after his recruitment and when his son tells him he wants to join the CIA.

 In the play Serenading Louie by Lanford Wilson, performed at the Donmar Warehouse in London in 2010, the song is sung by the cast and by Bing Crosby.

 During the song "Together Again" in the musical version of Young Frankenstein, Frederick Frankenstein confesses to Igor that he "was in fact the Whiffenpoof at Yale", which impresses Igor.